-Hexham Market Towns Benchmarking Paper (2014) Mike King Consultants
+&lt;sup>9 Hexham Market Towns Benchmarking Paper (2014) Mike King Consultants

-- maximise benefits to Hexham from the local tourism economy Hexham as a 'hub' or 'gateway' to Hadrian's Wall, Northumberland National Park and the North Pennines AONB; - provide more business units for small businesses and expanding businesses; - improve the public realm in the town centre to attract an increased number of visitors; - improve car parking provision and accessibility to shops and services in Hexham; - mitigate the potential negative impacts out of town retail development; - support the provision of new shops/retail along Corbridge Road to meet demand in new housing developments; - promote development on the former Bus Station site to bring it back into use. - 8.1.10 Policies in this section seek to address these key issues wherever possible, whilst recognising that the local economy is led by market forces, and the planning system cannot control matters such as which types of shops and business are allowed within each Use Class.
+- provide more business units for small businesses and expanding businesses; - improve the public realm in the town centre to attract an increased number of visitors; - improve car parking provision and accessibility to shops and services in Hexham; - mitigate the potential negative impacts out of town retail development; - support the provision of new shops/retail along Corbridge Road to meet demand in new housing developments; - promote development on the former Bus Station site to bring it back into use. - 8.1.10 Policies in this section seek to address these key issues wherever possible, whilst recognising that the local economy is led by market forces, and the planning system cannot control matters such as which types of shops and business are allowed within each Use Class.
 Some matters are progressed through Community Actions (at the end of this section), and some are addressed in other parts of the Plan.